Featured in the New York Times and Washington Post

 Dean has been the Astronomer for the Cincinnati Observatory since 2000.
 He is a renowned educator, author, national popularizer of astronomy and an expert in observational astronomy.

 From 2010-2019 Dean was the co-host of the PBS program Star Gazers.
-He is the author of five books including "Facts From Space!" and "100 Things to See in the Night Sky".
+He is the author of six books including "Facts From Space!" and "100 Things to See in the Night Sky".
 Dean is a Contributing Editor to Sky and Telescope Magazine and a contributor to Astronomy Magazine, where he won 2008 “Out-of-this-World” Award for astronomy education.
 Dean has written over 160 astronomy articles for the Cincinnati Enquirer, blogged for the Huffington Post and is regularly featured on television and radio.
 Dean is a frequent guest on National Public Radio’s Science Friday with Ira Flatow and NPR's Here & Now.
 He also hosts an astronomy podcast with Anna Hehman called "Looking Up!"

 At the Cincinnati Observatory, he has developed his skills as a dynamic writer and public speaker who brings the complicated field of astronomy down to Earth for students of all ages.